forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 ## Appendix

 ### Opinion on the Conflict
-> The subjective opinion/judgement is:
+> The opinion/personal judgement is:
 > * Serious violations of human rights occur in most wars.
 This invasion is no exception: The human rights of the people of the Ukraine are seriously violated. *War should never happen.*
-> * The invasion is *not* in agreement the UN charter (namely article 2 paragraph 4 of the [UN Charter](#un-charter).
+> * The invasion is *not* in agreement with the UN charter (namely article 2 paragraph 4 of the [UN Charter](#un-charter).
 That other military conflicts (including military conflicts in 90s and 00s) were started with violations of international laws does not justify another break.
 Tensions between Russia and the NATO/EU are acknowledged but these are *neither* seen as a justification.
+> * Brutality including bombing of specified civilian areas/hospitals or if civilians are hindered escaping is considered heartless.
+>
-> * Brutality including bombing of specified civilian areas or hospitals or if civilians are hindered escaping is considered heartless. // So fare *no* systematic targeting of civilians seems to occur.
-Tough civilians got hit on many occasions.
-Each hit and death has its own and people associated and thus is a tragedy on its own.
+>> So fare *no* systematic targeting of civilians seems to occur.
+Tough civilians got hit on many occasions. *Each hit and death has people associated and thus is a tragedy on its own.*
 >
 > For the main text, the conflict is taken as given and the focus is on pathways to peace that work/are acceptable for all sides for that reason mostly a neutral/least common viewpoint is (tried to be) taken.